 Changes in Waist Circumference over time can indicated an increase or decrease in abdominal fat.
 Increased abdominal fat is associated with an increased risk of heart disease.

 To determine your Waist Circumference, locate the upper hip bone and place a measuring tape around the abdomen (ensuring that the tape measure is horizontal).
-The tape measure should be snug but should not cause compressions on the skin.
+The tape measure should be snug but should not cause compression on the skin.

 Posted by Prof. Iris Mercado EdD, CDN